devopsdays-austin/runbooks/social-happy-hour_runbook.md

 The [TCEA](https://tcea.org/) is a non-profit that works primarily with educators to provide support for computer based education.
 We could theoretically host Happy Hour at the venue but we'd need to add extra insurance coverage and figure out how to leverage the space.

 There are two nearby breweries that are great spots for Happy Hour: [Meanwhile Brewing](https://www.meanwhilebeer.com/) and [Pinthosue Brewing](https://pinthouse.com/).
 We hosted the 2025 Happy Hour at Meanwhile Brewing and everyone enjoyed it.
 We also came in well under budget.
-Pinthouse has less room and less food options.
+Pinthouse has less room and less food options than Meanwhile.